Emperor: Japan

 After World War II, all claims of divinity were dropped (see Ningen-sengen).
 The Diet acquired all prerogative powers of the Crown, reverting the latter to a ceremonial role.
-By 1979, after the short-lived Central African Empire (1976-1979), Emperor Shōwa was the only monarch in the world with the title emperor.
+By 1979, after the short-lived Central African Empire (1976–1979), Emperor Shōwa was the only monarch in the world with the title emperor.

 As of the early 21st century, Japan's succession law prohibits a female from ascending the throne.
 With the birth of a daughter as the first child of the then-Crown Prince Naruhito, Japan considered abandoning that rule.
 However, shortly after the announcement that Princess Kiko was pregnant with her third child, the proposal to alter the Imperial Household Law was suspended by then-Prime Minister Junichiro Koizumi.
 On 3 January 2007, as the child turned out to be a son, Prime Minister Shinzō Abe announced that he would drop the proposal.

 Emperor Naruhito is the 126th monarch according to Japan's traditional order of succession.
 The second and third in line of succession are Fumihito, Prince Akishino and Prince Hisahito.
 Historically, Japan has had eight reigning empresses who used the genderless title Tennō, rather than the female consort title kōgō (皇后) or chūgū (中宮).
 There is ongoing discussion of the Japanese Imperial succession controversy.
 Although current Japanese law prohibits female succession, all Japanese emperors claim to trace their lineage to Amaterasu, the Sun Goddess of the Shintō religion.
-Thus, the Emperor is thought to be the highest authority of the Shinto religion, and one of his duties is to perform Shinto rituals for the people of Japan.
+Thus, the emperor is thought to be the highest authority of the Shinto religion, and one of his duties is to perform Shinto rituals for the people of Japan.

 Korea

 Some rulers of Goguryeo (37 BC–AD 668) used the title of Taewang (태왕; 太王), literally translated as "Greatest King".
 The title of Taewang was also used by some rulers of Silla (57 BC–AD 935), including Beopheung and Jinheung.

 The rulers of Balhae (698–926) internally called themselves Seongwang (성왕; 聖王; lit.
 "Holy King").

 The rulers of Goryeo (918–1392) used the titles of emperor and Son of Heaven of the East of the Ocean (해동천자; 海東天子).
 Goryeo's imperial system ended in 1270 with capitulation to the Mongol Empire.

-In 1897, Gojong, the King of Joseon, proclaimed the founding of the Korean Empire (1897–1910), becoming the Emperor of Korea.
+In 1897, Gojong, the king of Joseon, proclaimed the founding of the Korean Empire (1897–1910), becoming the emperor of Korea.
 He declared the era name of "Gwangmu" (광무; 光武), meaning "Bright and Martial".
 The Korean Empire lasted until 1910, when it was annexed by the Empire of Japan.

 Mongolia

+The Book of Wei, a Chinese history book, records that the title Khagan (可汗) and the title Huángdì (皇帝) are the same.
+In the 13th century, Giovanni da Pian del Carpine called the Mongol great khan simply imperator.